auto-differentiaters-in-CST/cs107-FinalProject/README.md

 # cs107-FinalProject
-## This is the repository for CS107 group project for fall 2020 at HU.
+## This is the repository for CS107 group project for fall 2020 at Harvard IACS.
 ### Group 5
 Contributors: Xiaohan Yang, Max Li, Runting Yang,Hanwen Zhang